thachnguyen/mitopore_workflow/README.md

-# MITOPORE commanline tool manual
+# MITOPORE command line tool manual

 ### Getting start
-Mitopore_workflow require python3 and work on Unix liked environment Simply install Python3 and run code below(you may have to run it as sudo user on Linux):
+Mitopore_workflow requires python3 and works on Unix liked environment Simply install Python3 and run the code below(you may have to run it as a sudo user on Linux):
 ```console
 gitclone git@github.com:thachnguyen/mitopore_workflow.git
 cd mitopore_workflow/mitopore_local